Manage Servers, Projects, Tracks and Engines in Director Print

 Usage

 Give this usage of the Track a label.
-This label will show up in the Director and in the Tracker
+This label will show up in the Portal

 Publish

-The Track will not show up anywhere in the Director nor the Tracker if Publish is unchecked.
+The Track will not show up anywhere in the Portal if Publish is unchecked.
 Use this setting to keep an new track hidden while you are setting everything up

 Tracker Expiry

-If set, the Usage will not be visible in the Tracker past this date
+If set, the Usage will not be visible in the Portal past this date

 Archiving

-Linking Tracks for Archiving will enable the automatic archiving in the Director:
+Linking Tracks for Archiving will enable the automatic archiving:

 You only can link a Runtime Track to an Archive Track being used by the same Project.
-An automatic Archive in the Director will
+An automatic Archive will:

 • Backup the Archive databases and files to the Archiving folder of the Archive Track.